 5. PERENNIAL FALL DECORATING TIPS

 Once I took my thoughts captive, I discovered that I actually preferred the simplicity.
-The less time I spend decorating my home for each season, the more I find that I love the results.
+The less time I spend decorating my home for each season, the more I find I love the results.
 As I relax, so does my home and the people who have to live with me.
 Bless their hearts.

-Most importantly, the less time I spend comparing my home to those I see in those little squares online, the more time I have to focus on making it a place that embodies all of the intangible things that I love about each season.
-And, in Autumn, that means watching as our maple tree turns the most glorious shades of red and gold and orange.
+Most importantly, the less time I spend comparing my home to those I see in those little squares online, the more time I have to focus on making it a place that embodies the intangible things that I love about each season.
+And, in Autumn, that means watching as our maple tree turns glorious shades of red and gold and orange.
 It means welcoming friends to our home for a chili dinner followed by board games.
 It means gathering around the fire pit outside, warming our hands and toes as we savor the last few days of perfectly crisp weather.

 Decorating for each season should always be about simply enhancing what is already there.
 And, when what is already there is a home centered around a harvest of laughter and joy and grace and community, it doesn’t take much to improve upon it.